pivotal/docs-tap/cartographer-conventions/creating-conventions.md

         ```

 2. Verify the convention server.
-To verify the status of the convention server, check for the running convention Pods:
+To verify the status of the convention server, check for the running convention pods:

     + If the server is running, `kubectl get all -n awesome-convention` returns output such as: